swipswaps/objectiv-analytics/bach/docs/source/example-notebooks/product-analytics.rst

                                                                   'event_type'])

 At last we want to know how much time users that converted spent on our site before they converted.
-For this we recylcle the object we created above.
+For this we reuse the object we created above.

 .. code-block:: python